cosmos/ibc/spec/core/ics-033-multi-hop/README.md

         // height of previous chain state on current chain connectionHeight := currentChain.GetClientStateHeight(previousChain.ClientID)

-        // height of current chain state on next chain proofHeight := nextChain.GetClientStateHeight(currentChain.ClientID)
-        abortTransactionUnless(connectionHeight >= proofHeight) // ensure that nextChain's client state is update to date
+        // this check assumes the relayer has updated the client on the next chain to the latest height and we verify that here. proofHeight := nextChain.GetClientStateHeight(currentChain.ClientID) // height of current chain state on next chain abortTransactionUnless(connectionHeight <= proofHeight) // ensure that nextChain's client state is update to date

         // the connection end on the current chain representing the previous chain. connectionEnd := currentChain.GetConnection()